nginxinc/ansible-role-nginx-controller-license/README.md

 -- All the below variables are required --

 `license` - A base64 encoded string of your NGINX Controller license file.
 Has to be one line, with no line endings or carriage returns.
+The below example uses the b64encode filter to do this encoding.

 `controller_fqdn` - The FQDN / hostname of your Controller server.